Satellites of Infinite Rank in the Smooth Concordance Group: Examples

-To illustrate this last point, let $F$ have genus one and let $\{a,b\}$ be the basis for $H_1(F;\Z)$ consisting of the cores of the 1-handles in a handle decomposition for $F$.
-Imposing the condition that the Alexander polynomial of $\partial F$ be trivial implies the Seifert form for $F$ has matrix (in terms of the given basis) Then where $x=lk(\gamma,a)$, and $y=lk(\gamma,b)$.
-It follows that $lk_\Sigma(J,J')\neq 0$ as long as $(x,y)$ is not an integral multiple of the elements \Cref{genus1} gives a simple example of the previous discussion.
+To illustrate this last point, let $F$ have genus one and let $\{a,b\}$ be the basis for $H_1(F;\Z)$.
+Imposing the condition that the Alexander polynomial of $\partial F$ be trivial implies that in terms of the given basis the Seifert form for $F$ has matrix Then where $x=lk(\gamma,a)$, and $y=lk(\gamma,b)$.
+It follows that $lk_\Sigma(J,J')\neq 0$ as long as $(x,y)$ is not an integral multiple of the elements Any unknotted curve $\gamma\subset S^3\setminus F$ whose homology class lies in the complement of the above vectors will produce a satellite operator with infinite rank on smooth concordance which is topologically trivial. \Cref{genus1} gives a specific example.